opencomputeproject/SAI/doc/fips/SAI-Proposal-FIPS-Compliance.md

 This document introduces a trigger called as Pre-Operational Self-Test "POST" before the MACSec/IPSec engine enables the MACSec/IPSec port for forwarding traffic.

-FIPS-103 compliance requires that POST is executed on each MACSec/IPSec port and only if POST completes with ‘success’, the MACSec/IPSec port must be enabled for admitting traffic.
+FIPS 140-3 compliance requires that POST is executed on each MACSec/IPSec port and only if POST completes with ‘success’, the MACSec/IPSec port must be enabled for admitting traffic.
 Note that this specification will provide POST at the MACSec/IPSec single logical instance level or at the switch level.

 As shown in Fig-1, there are two physical security engines and are represented by single logical instance in SAI.
 Enabling of POST happens at the logical intance level and in turn will trigger POST for all the physical instances present in a given hardware.